adslbarxatov/ZHLT-tools-for-ESHQ/README.md

 ### Credits

 The website lists Zoner, Merl, XP-Cagey and amckern as maintainers.
-You best check out the [ZHLT credit website](http://zhlt.info/credits.html) for more complete information
+Check out the [ZHLT credit website](http://zhlt.info/credits.html) for more complete information

 ### Description

-This engine adaptation was created especially for [ESHQ mod](https://moddb.com/mods/eshq) and [ES: Randomaze mod](https://moddb.com/mods/esrm) for Half-Life part 1.
+This tool adaptation was created especially for [ESHQ mod](https://moddb.com/mods/eshq) and [ES: Randomaze mod](https://moddb.com/mods/esrm) for Half-Life part 1.
 It is based on one of the newest versions of [ZHLT](https://github.com/kriswema/zhlt).

-Detailed description of the app is available on [its own page](https://adslbarxatov.github.io/ZHLT-tools-for-ESHQ)

 ---